 Over 5 million Americans, an overwhelming percentage of them being women, suffer from Fibromyalgia and it’s often debilitating symptoms of chronic muscle pain, stiffness, and severe fatigue.
-At Magnolia Medical Services in Milledgeville, Georgia and Eatonton, Georgia, our leading team of doctors offer a full scope of the most advanced treatment approaches for reducing or eliminating Fibromyalgia symptoms.
-Make an appointment online, or call the office today.
+At Magnolia Medical Services in Milledgeville, Georgia and Eatonton, Georgia, our leading team of doctors offer a full scope of the most advanced treatment approaches for reducing or entirely treating Fibromyalgia symptoms.
+Make an appointment by calling the office today.

 Fibromyalgia is a chronic condition that causes a loss of the ability to move comfortably due to stiffness, pain, and fatigue.
 Additional symptoms may include: depression, moodiness, and sleep disturbances.